junxit/us-congress-bills-110/bill.md

 ## § 10.
 Authorization of appropriations

-- **(a)** *Authorization of appropriations* There are authorized to be appropriated to carry out this Act $80,000,000 for fiscal year 2008 and each subsequent fiscal year.
+- **(a)** *Authorization of appropriations*
+  - **(1)** *In general* There are authorized to be appropriated to carry out this Act $80,000,000 for fiscal year 2008 and each subsequent fiscal year.
+  - **(2)** *Amounts in addition to other available amounts* Amounts authorized to be appropriated by paragraph (1) are in addition to amounts authorized to be appropriated or otherwise made available for educational exchange programs, including the J. William Fulbright Educational Exchange Program and the Benjamin A. Gilman International Scholarship Program, administered by the Bureau of Educational and Cultural Affairs of the Department of State.
 - **(b)** *Allocation of funds*
   - **(1)** *In general* The Foundation may allocate or transfer to any agency of the United States Government any of the funds available for carrying out this Act.
 Such funds shall be available for obligation and expenditure for the purposes for which the funds were authorized, in accordance with authority granted in this Act or under authority governing the activities of the United States Government agency to which such funds are allocated or transferred.
   - **(2)** *Notification* The Foundation shall notify the appropriate congressional committees not less than 15 days prior to an allocation or transfer of funds pursuant to paragraph (1).